Bergamo Lombardy And The Lakes, Italy Travel Guide

 Focus on masterpieces from the Venetian and Lombard schools, demonstrating regional artistic traditions.
 Check its website for current hours and special displays.

 Features Italian and international modern art.
-It often hosts engaging temporary exhibitions that explore contemporary themes.
+It usually hosts engaging temporary exhibitions that explore contemporary themes.
 Entrance fee applies, closed Mondays.

 Highlights impressive dinosaur skeletons, extensive insect collections, and dioramas depicting local wildlife.
 Furnishes an educational an all-ages experience ages.

-Entrance fees apply for the majority of museums, often included with the Bergamo Card.
+Entrance fees apply for the majority of museums, often is part of the Bergamo Card.
 Always check websites for current hours, as many institutions close on Mondays or for lunch.

-Beyond the major landmarks, Bergamo has many other sites that tell its long story, and its surroundings furnish beautiful natural escapes.
+Beyond the major landmarks, Bergamo contains a lot of other places that tell its long story, and its surroundings furnish beautiful natural escapes.

 Citta Alta itself is a living historical site.
-Its medieval street plan, ancient houses, hidden courtyards, and narrow passages permit direct entry into centuries of history.
+Its medieval street plan, ancient houses, hidden courtyards, and narrow passages permit direct entry into a long history.
 Every corner uncovers another layer of Bergamo's past.

 Discover more of Bergamo's rich past.